Dehghanni/Teofl/Writing.md

 But whose relative importance is still debatable /is open to debate/ is a matter of debate.

-3 options: Although … and … are important, my impression is that … is of utmost significance/of essence.
+My impression is that …

-I am not, nor have I ever been an opponent of .../ a proponent of ...
+In my opinion …

 I am of the opinion that both … and … have their own merits and demerits.

 I don&#39;t subscribe to the theory that …

+I am not, nor have I ever been an opponent of .../ a proponent of ...

-My impression is that …
+3 options: Although … and … are important, my impression is that … is of utmost significance/of essence.

-In my opinion …

 Despite the fact that … cannot be disregarded/cannot be considered insignificant , it is my firm conviction that …

+The following explanations will further elaborate **on** this perspective.

 There are numerous reasons, two of which I will explain.